AllSpaghettiNoCode/TwitchExternal/README.md

 ```python
   python .\server.py
 ```
-and find the "Download MP3" button on any video!
+and find the "Download Audio" button on any video!
 Happy downloading!
 ## FAQ

 #### Is this against Twitch TOS?
 Will I get banned?